1619 - Danish explorer Jens Munk (1579-1628) reaches Hudson Bay while searching for Northwest passage.

 1909 - Minnesota community of "Askov" established by Danish settlers.

 1909 - July 4, Max Henius is the driving force behind the first July 4th celebration of Danish American friendship at the Aarhus Expo.
 The expo actually ran from May to October with approximately 667,000 visitors.
-Over the next three years, Henius leads an effort to purchase land at Rebild Bakker, presents the deed to King Christian X, and the annual July 4 Rebild Festival is born.
+Over the next three years, Henius leads an effort to purchase land at Rebild Bakker, presents the deed to King Christian X, and the annual July 4 Rebild Festival is born in 1912.
 Henius was also influential in the re-establishment of the Danish-German border as he successfully lobbies President Woodrow Wilson to include a referendum proposal in the final Treaty of Versailles in 1919.
 Slesvig area residents were then allowed to vote for the re-establishment of the border in 1919, with the formal reunification on June 15, 1920.

 1911 - Solvang, California founded by Danish settlers.
 In 1906, Danish Lutheran pastor and Grand View College President Benedict Nordentoft, together with Jens M. Gregersen, a pastor from Kimballton, Iowa, and Peder P. Hornsyld, a lecturer at Grand View, had discussed the possibility of creating a new Danish colony with a dedicated Lutheran church and school on the west coast.
 In 1910, together with other Danish-Americans, they created the Danish-American Colony Company in San Francisco.
 Later that year, suitable land was found in the Santa Ynez Valley northwest of Santa Barbara.
 On January 12, 1911, the land purchase was completed.

 1911 - American Scandinavian Foundation (ASF) established in New York by Danish American industrialist Niels Poulson.
 In 2000, ASF opened Scandinavia House in New York.